solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 Foils the life pouring forth

 If thinking is evidence \
-Wretchedness should be enough \
+Wretchedness should be adequate \
 To make parallel wakes \
 Small ripples of sequestered humanity